Crystal Palace 2 Huddersfield Town 0

 The context

-One of a fast diminishing number of League grounds left for John and I to visit.
-We’d seen Palace over the years at more away games than many of their own fans, but getting tickets here became difficult after they got promoted in 2013.
+One of a fast diminishing number of League grounds left to visit.
+John and I had seen Palace over the years at more away games than many of their own fans, but getting tickets here became difficult after they got promoted in 2013.
 Today’s traditional kick off time – and visitors who were all but relegated – now proved our salvation.

 The history